PSR: Scaling Multi-Subject Personalized Image Generation with Pairwise Subject-Consistency Rewards: Conclusion

 \section{Conclusion}

-In this work, we addressed the challenges of multi-subject personalized image generation, where existing models struggle to maintain subject consistency and adhere to textual instructions.
-To overcome these limitations, we proposed a scalable multi-subject data generation pipeline and introduced Pairwise Subject-Consistency Rewards within a multi-reward reinforcement learning framework.
-Furthermore, we designed PSRBench, a comprehensive benchmark that evaluates subject consistency, aesthetic preference, and semantic alignment across diverse and challenging scenarios.
-Extensive experiments demonstrate that our method not only achieves state-of-the-art performance in multi-subject consistency but also exhibits strong scalability and text controllability, enabling the generation of high-quality and semantically faithful images.
-We believe this work provides a solid foundation for future research on controllable and scalable multi-subject personalized generation.
+In this work, we addressed the challenges of multi-subject personalized image generation, where existing models struggle to maintain subject consistency and semantic alignment.
+To overcome these limitations, we proposed a scalable multi-subject data generation pipeline and introduced Pairwise Subject-Consistency Rewards within a multi-reward RL framework.
+Furthermore, we designed PSRBench, a comprehensive benchmark that evaluates subject consistency, aesthetic preference, and semantic alignment across diverse scenarios.
+Experiments confirm our SOTA performance in consistency and controllability, yiel ding high-fidelity, semantically faithful results.
+This work provides a solid foundation for future research on controllable and scalable multi-subject personalized generation.

 \maketitlesupplementary